 The Key to Success at Art Fairs?
 Building relationships.

-Fairs boast the highest concentration of art-world professionals around; that reason, along with innumerable Instagram-friendly installations, is why thousands of seasoned pros and spectators alike flock each year to see and be seen, mingling amongst the new and noteworthy of the contemporary scene.
+Fairs like Superfine! boast the highest concentration of art-world professionals and collectors around; that reason, along with innumerable Instagram-friendly installations, is why thousands of seasoned pros, spectators, and collectors alike flock to Superfine! fairs each year to see and be seen, mingling amongst the new and noteworthy of the contemporary scene.
 And at the core of every one of those social interactions, however nascent, is a personal relationship.

 Networking: It’s a lifestyle.